papanui/papanui/installation/README.md

     - Language.
 Choose the languages used to display menus, messages, and notifications from Firefox.
     - Select *English (United Kingdom)* then restart.

-    - Privacy and Security --> Firefox Data Collection and Use
-    - Uncheck the following:
+    - Privacy and Security --> Firefox Data Collection and Use.
+Uncheck the following:
         - Allow Firefox to send technical and interaction data to Mozilla
         - Allow Firefox to make personalised extension recommendations
         - Allow Firefox to install and run studies